 An innocuous-looking building, it’s a real joy to behold from the inside.
 On the day we visited, there was a soft light coming through the windows and illuminating the altar.
 It’s an almost romantic setting…if you ignore the fact that underneath the floors are the bodies of three Queens of England and a number of Dukes and Lords of the kingdom too.
 Most of them beheaded, naturally.

-A fascinating fact is that in order to make the bodies decay quicker - in order to make room for other headless dignitaries - the corpses were buried in quicklime.
-This shared by the excellent and entertaining Beefeater who gave us a brief but dramatic history of this small part of the Tower of London.
+A fascinating fact is that in order to make the bodies decay quicker – in order to make room for other headless dignitaries – the corpses were buried in quicklime.
+This fact was gleefully shared by the entertaining Beefeater who gave us a brief but dramatic history of this small part of the Tower of London.

 Who’s buried in the Chapel?